songlim327/sql-connect-doc/docs/troubleshooting.md

 ### Empty Homepage
 ![Not Registered](img/troubleshooting/not-registered.png)

-- If you see the above screen, it indicates that your account is not yet activated.
+- If you see the above screen, it indicates that your account is not activated yet.
 Kindly contact your dealer or our support team for further checking.

 ---
 ## "Access Denied" when login SQL Account / SQL Payroll